 Awarded with prizes, nominated for an Oscar.
 Intelligent, funny, touching.
 From the mouth of the main character – here in the fantastic role of Jorge Perugorría – time and again we hear words that will entertain us, grieve or give us food for thought.
 “We have so many things to think about – television, radio, newspapers …”.
 Happily that Cuba still thinking independently.

 This time, we get to know Havana from the perspective of a drag queen, a man who appears dressed as a woman.

 6. Wrinkles of Havana

-The document – entirely available on YouTube – which is devoted to disintegrating Havana.
+The document – entirely available on YouTube – is devoted to disintegrating Havana.
 The dark side of the city, which used to be Paris of the Caribbean, and today often arouses pity and sadness.

 7. Los Polacos

 A document about Poles living in Cuba.
 Each of them is a different story of arrival to the island, another place, other lifetimes.
-Their longing for their homeland and their lack of opportunity to return to the country are theirs.
+Their longing for their homeland and their lack of opportunity to return to the country is theirs.

 8. Somos Cuba